genericptr/GLCanvas/README.md

-# GLCanvas - Minimalistic drawing library
+# GLCanvas - Minimalistic rendering library

-GLCanvas provides a minimalistic drawing API in the same vein as [raylib](https://www.raylib.com) or [libGDX](https://libgdx.badlogicgames.com).
+GLCanvas provides a minimalistic rendering API in the same vein as [raylib](https://www.raylib.com) or [libGDX](https://libgdx.badlogicgames.com).

 A simple program with GLCanvas: